giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 Notice that we call `super`'s implementation of the hook.
 This ultimately ends up attempting to repost the offer residual (cf. the documentation of [Post trade hooks for MangroveOffer](../background/offer-maker/mangrove-offer.md#post-trade-hooks) and the reference for [Customizing `makerPosthook`](../technical-references/main-hooks.md#customizing-makerposthook)).
 The return value captured in `repost_status` tells us whether the offer had a residual (in case of a %%maker partial fill|maker-partial-fill%).

 :::info default reposting policy
-Direct offer that are partially filled are automatically reposted during posthook, adapting %%wants|wants%% to remaining %%gives|gives%% in order to maintain offer's orginial price.
-Direct's posthook returns the constants REPOST_SUCCESS in case the offer's residual was reposted, or COMPLETE_FILL if the offer was entirely consumed by taker (constants are defined in MangroveOffer).
-If offer failed to repost, the hook returns Mangrove's reason.
+Direct offers that are partially filled are automatically reposted during posthook, adapting %%wants|wants%% to remaining %%gives|gives%% in order to maintain offer's original price.
+Direct's posthook returns the constants `REPOST_SUCCESS` in case the offer's residual was reposted, or `COMPLETE_FILL` if the offer was entirely consumed by taker (these constants are defined in `MangroveOffer`).
+If the offer fails to repost, the hook returns Mangrove's reason.
 :::

 #### Implementing case 1: An offer was reposted with a residual